-This refers to the risk of separation and is scored based on the victim separating from the offender within six months prior to the offense.
+This refers to the risk of separation and is scored based on the victim initiating the separation from the offender within six months prior to the evaluation.
 Score this only when the victim has chosen to separate.
 This does not include the offender separating or a court order that requires they separate.
 Also score this item if the victim left and returned to the abuser.